 With a crisp fall breeze, warm sunshine, and a kaleidoscope of beautiful fall colours, autumn is a wonderful time to explore Ottawa.
-To help get you started, we’ve prepared an itinerary for the perfect three-day Ottawa fall getaway.
+To help get you started, we’ve prepared a suggested outline for the perfect three-day Ottawa fall getaway.
 Follow this itinerary throughout your trip or use it as a base to create your own customized visit.
 You’ll fall in love with Canada’s capital this autumn!

 DAY 1 – Explore & Relax